For more educational opportunities: alumni get involved

 Promoting critical thinking in the age of AI

-The three panelists discussed access to education based on the very different conditions in their countries.
-While in Nigeria there is a fundamental struggle for children's access to the school system, in Honduras discrimination against girls is a key issue, and in Germany inequality in technical equipment.
-Despite the stark differences, all three panellists addressed the question of whether computer technology or AI could become a silver bullet - or whether, on the contrary, too much reliance on them could create new problems.
-Diana Knodel called for critical thinking to continue to be taught in the age of AI.
-Learners - especially students - need to question information more than ever.
-López Castro from Honduras was in full agreement.
-She urges her students to question everything.
-Looking at the situation in Nigeria, Isagbah cautioned that the use of AI is often not yet an issue in Nigeria, where the digital literacy rate is less than 50 percent.
-But AI could also be a useful learning companion.
+The three panellists thus discussed access to education in their countries based on very different prerequisites.
+Whereas in Nigeria it is basically a struggle for children to gain access to schooling, discrimination against girls is a key problem in Honduras and in Germany it is the inequity in the provision of technical equipment.
+Despite these stark differences, all three discussion panellists addressed the issue of whether computer technology or AI could become a silver bullet – or whether it would conversely cause new issues because of an overreliance.
+Diana Knodel argued for continued teaching of critical thinking in the age of AI.
+Those learning – mostly students– should more than ever question the correctness of information.
+López Castro from Honduras agreed with that unreservedly.
+She demands that her students question everything.
+Regarding the situation in Nigeria, Isagbah observed that the use of AI was often not even a topic in Nigeria, since the digital literacy level in the country was less than 50 per cent.
+AI could however also be useful as a learning assistant.

 Digital tools and global education initiatives for a better future

-In addition to the inspiring keynote speech and the panel discussion, the workshop "Inclusive and Digital Education Solutions" in cooperation with the isa Alumni Network on the second day of the conference provided a platform for developing practical approaches to promoting inclusive education.
-In several working groups, participating experts from different countries discussed key challenges and possible solutions using digital technologies.
+In addition to the inspiring keynote addresses and panel discussion, the ‘Inclusive and Digital Education Solutions’ workshop, run in collaboration with the ISA Alumni Network on the second day of the conference, provided a platform for developing practical approaches to the furtherance of inclusive education.
+The participating experts from different countries joined several working groups to discuss core challenges and potential solutions based on digital technologies.

-For example, the lack of digital infrastructure and high costs in many regions were addressed.
-Participants suggested promoting investment in digital classrooms and offline learning platforms through public-private partnerships.
-The need for comprehensive teacher training and the integration of digital literacy into the curriculum was highlighted. .
-For example, in the working group on "Opportunities and challenges in integrating digital tools in environmental education", chaired by Mmachukwu Obimdiki.
-Fundamental problems in African countries played a role there.
-Obimdiki is currently a student at the University of Greifswald.
-She is from Nigeria and sees difficult conditions for digitisation, as in other African countries.
-Obimdiki asks how technology can help rural areas progress when there is no electricity or internet to power the devices.
-She believes that a financial effort is needed to make progress in this area: There is an urgent need to invest in hardware and software, she said.
-Just as the climate conference in Baku agreed to help developing countries fight climate change, so too must digitalisation.
+This for instance included discussion regarding the lack of digital infrastructure and the high costs in many regions.
+The participants suggested the promotion of investment in digital classrooms and offline learning platforms by means of public and private partnerships.
+Especially emphasised was the necessity for sufficient teacher training and the integration of digital skills into the curricula.
+For example in the working group ‘Opportunities and challenges in integrating digital tools in environmental education’, led by Mmachukwu Obimdike.
+Here the fundamental problems of African states played a part.
+Obimdike is currently studying at the University of Greifswald.
+Yet she comes from Nigeria and sees problematic prerequisites for digitisation there, as in other African countries.
+How are advances based on technology supposed to succeed in rural areas when there is no electricity or internet to operate devices, Obimdike asked.
+She believes that a massive financial commitment would be required to achieve progress in such regions.
+There is a need for urgent investment in hardware and software.
+Support with digitisation would be required, in the same way that the climate conference in Baku resolved to support the developing countries with climate protection.

-The conference showcased how alumni, as education experts, are developing innovative approaches around the world to improve educational opportunities and promote sustainable development.
-From inspiring presentations to hands-on workshops, it was clear that global cooperation and the targeted use of digital tools are key to inclusive education.
+The conference impressively demonstrated how alumni act as global education experts to develop innovative approaches, improve education opportunities and promote sustainable development.
+From inspiring presentations to practice-oriented workshops, it became clear that global collaboration and the targeted deployment of digital tools are the key to inclusive education.

-With this event, the Alumniportal Deutschland and the isa Alumni Network have created a valuable space for the exchange of ideas.
-The outcomes of the conference not only provide impetus for possible educational initiatives, but also send a strong signal: education is the enabler for a fairer and more sustainable world - and each of us can contribute to building bridges.
-You can read the results of the working groups in detail here.
+The Alumniportal Deutschland and the ISA Alumni Network used this event to create a valuable arena for the exchange of ideas.
+The outcomes from the conference not only provide impetus for potential education initiatives – they also send a strong signal: education is the enabler for a more just and sustainable world, and each of us can contribute to building bridges in this respect. .